-We do not use Relationships and Sex Education as a means of promoting sexual orientations, however we explore healthy relationships and inclusion, in line with the Equality Act (2010).
-As a Church of England school we explore this through the support of 'Valuing All God's Children', The Church of England Education Office (2017).
+We do not use Relationships and Sex Education as a means of promoting sexual orientations, however we explore healthy, respectful relationships, in all contexts, including online, and inclusion, in line with the Equality Act (2010).
+As a Church of England school we explore this through the support of 'Valuing All God's Children', The Church of England Education Office (2019).

 The policy has been developed to ensure that staff and parents or carers are clear about the statutory requirements regarding Relationships and Sex Education, and that the children receive their educational entitlement.
 Through implementation of this policy, the school will meet specific aspects of the legal and statutory requirements.
-From September 2019 it is statutory for all children to receive Relationships and Sex Education, therefore they cannot be withdrawn from this.
+Parents have the right to request that their child can be withdrawn from some or all of sex education delivered as part of statutory RSE.
+Headteacher, Mrs Wheatley, will automatically grant a request to withdraw a pupil from any sex education delivered at Bishop King, other than as part of the science curriculum.